10 Lifestyle Tips to Keep You in Tip-Top Shape

 If you’re going to a potluck party, choose a dish that is both yummy and waistline-friendly.
 There are many crowd-pleasing healthy recipes out there.
 Remember that most guests will choose to bring something that’s decadent and over the top.
 Your hosts will appreciate you for bringing a healthy option that balances out all of the heavy food.

 At the party, every time you set down your cocktail glass, pick up your water glass and sip away.
 For every alcoholic beverage, drink one to two glasses of water.

 The holidays will always be stressful.
 There will always be decorations to put up, cards to send and presents to buy.
 That won’t change.
 The best thing you can do is shift your focus to what the season is really about.
 Maintain daily entries in your gratitude journal and find time during the day to relax.

 Are you on a daily supplement regimen?
 If so, sticking with your regular supplement routine is especially important around the holidays.
-When you’re eating an assortment of different party foods, supplements like magnesium can keep your digestion working properly, while herbs like ashwagandha can keep anxiety under control.
+When you’re eating an assortment of different party foods, supplements like magnesium can help support digestion, while herbs like ashwagandha can help support stress management.
 Always consult your doctor before introducing any new supplements into your diet.

 How are you feeling?
 Angry at a family member?
 Your spouse?
 Your kids?
 Stifling your emotions is never a solution, and may result in emotional eating.
 Acknowledge how you feel by writing it down in a journal.
 Immediately afterward, you may feel your mood start to brighten.
 Reinforce those brighter feelings by doing something for you, like taking a long bath, to allow time for clarity.